AdobeDocs/experience-platform.en/help/xdm/home.md

 XDM is a publicly documented specification designed to improve the power of digital experiences.
 It provides common structures and definitions for any application to use to communicate with [!DNL Platform] services.
 By adhering to XDM standards, all customer experience data can be incorporated into a common representation that can deliver insights in a faster, more integrated way.
 You can gain valuable insights from customer actions, define customer audiences through segments, and express customer attributes for personalization purposes.

 XDM is the foundational framework that allows Adobe Experience Cloud, powered by [!DNL Experience Platform], to deliver the right message to the right person, on the right channel, at exactly the right moment.
-The methodology on which [!DNL Experience Platform] is built, **XDM System**, operationalizes [!DNL Experience Data Model] schemas for use by [!DNL Platform] services.
+The methodology on which [!DNL Experience Platform] is built, XDM System, operationalizes [!DNL Experience Data Model] schemas for use by [!DNL Platform] services.

 This document provides an overview of the role of XDM System within [!DNL Experience Platform].